top of page

 These are longstanding favourites of mine for their style being so different to the usual illustrative approach to His Dark Materials while still feeling apt and evocative.

-As may have come across in my coverage of UK editions, I err more towards youthful/lighthearted than dull in my tastes for these books.
+I err more towards youthful/lighthearted than dull in my tastes for these books.
 I’d sooner have covers which are a little too junior feeling than covers which make the books look worthy and dull.
-These are children’s books and there’s something very magical to me about having such rich texts contained within a package that really looks like a children's book.
+These are children’s books and don't stop being that because adults rate them too.
+There’s something very magical to me about having such rich texts contained within a package that really looks like a children's book.

 Another set came out in Spain in 2007 from Círculo de Lectores: